 Counterparty default risk is the risk that the Company cannot recover the value of its assets if the counterparty defaults.
-The Company is exposed to counterparty default risk associated with money market funds and deposits with credit institutions as well as exposures created through derivative contracts.
+The Company is exposed to counterparty default risk associated with deposits with credit institutions as well as exposures created through derivative contracts.